 Six Sigma practitioners suggest using the define - measure - analyze - improve - control method to ensure the changes you bring are correct and lasting.

 Step 1: Define

-At this stage you and your team should identify the process, detail its requirements, name the stakeholders it affects and mark the proposed high-level timeline.
-It’s beneficial to map this out on a chart, to gain a full understanding of what it is you want to achieve.
+At this stage, you and your team should identify the problem, detail its nature, name the stakeholders it affects, and mark the proposed high-level fix timeline.
+It’s good to map it out on a chart to gain a complete understanding of what you want to achieve.

 Step 2: Measure

-While every step in the DMAIC process is important, it is Six Sigma’s heavy reliance on statistical data that allows it to be grounded in objectivity.
-The Measure phase is where your team baselines the process to be able to measure the improvements after making changes.
+All steps of the DMAIC process matter.
+However, it is Six Sigma’s heavy reliance on statistical data that grounds it in objectivity.
+The Measure phase is where your team baselines the process to measure the improvements after making changes.

 Step 3: Analyze

 In this phase, you should try to determine what is causing defects in the process.
 To help with the task, Six Sigma practitioners commonly use Pareto charts, histograms, run charts, or an FMEA, as a last resort, due to its high cost and time consumption.
 The goal is to find proof that what you’ve analyzed was the cause of the problem.